candidosales/meeting-up/README.md

 ### Specified 'postgresql' for database adapter, but the gem is not loaded.
 Add `gem 'pg'` to your Gemfile (and ensure its version is at the minimum required by ActiveRecord).

-Solution: Update the pg at Gemfile
+Solution: Update the pg at Gemfile `gem 'pg', '~> 0.20.0'` and running:

-gem 'pg', '~> 0.20.0'

-and running

 ```bash
 bundle _1.3.0_ update pg